 Sponsored by Fujisawa City Tourist Association.

 If you walk along the main street that adorns the beach, you’ll see plenty of rental shops.
 There are surfboards, windsurfers and SUP (stand up paddle board).
 In general, these shops offer one to two hours of private lessons, where you can either experiment with a new activity or improve your skills!
-I was curious to try the stand up paddle board, it’s between the boat and the surf to move a paddle upright on the big board, I found the concept quite attractive!
+I was curious to try stand up paddle boarding.
+It’s partway between a boat and a surfboard, standing upright on a big board and paddling, I found the concept quite attractive!

-Row in the calm water is better to practice SUP for a beginner, but unfortunately the weather was not ideal to practice.
+Rowing in the calm water is better practice for a SUP beginner, but unfortunately the weather was not ideal to practice.
 Although wind and waves were definitely exciting for surfers and windsurfers, it was clear that they may cause me some problems to row against the current!
-No big deal, I’m happy to do the challenge!
+No big deal, I’m happy to take on the challenge!
 Without further ado, I head for the beach with my instructor to get the boards and get ready to get into the water.

 The first step is to move away from the edge to kneel on the board.
 I’m doing relatively well in this position, and I can more or less move with the oar and reach the open sea despite a strong wind.

-It’s always interesting to realize how much a sport is much physical than it looks.
-The SUP seems to be a rather peaceful activity when you observe from the beach, but you realize that it requires a certain strength and obviously with a lot of practice once you take on the board.
-I was doing pretty well so far, but I cannot say that when I stand up on the board.
-Suddenly I felt the movement of the waves clearly, and it only took me a minute before I finally found myself in the water!
+It’s always interesting to realize how much more physically exerting a sport is than it looks.
+The SUP seems to be a rather peaceful activity when you observe from the beach, but you realize that it requires a certain strength and obviously a lot of practice once you get on the board.
+I was doing pretty well so far, but I could not say that any longer when I finally stood up on the board.
+Suddenly I felt the movement of the waves clearly, and it only took me a minute before I finally found myself falling in the water!

-If I give you an advice about SUP, it’s better to choose the date.
+If I give you any advice about SUP, it is to choose a date based on the weather.
 Be sure to book your first lesson on a windy day, so you will find a lot of challenges during practice.
-Whatever weather conditions are, I’m sure you’ll enjoy it!
+Whatever weather conditions are, though, I’m sure you’ll enjoy it!

-Once the practice is over and return the equipment to the shop, take time to relax on the beach to admire the sunset and you will realize that you are only 50 kilometers from one of the most major metropolises of the planet 😉
+Once the practice is over and you return the equipment to the shop, take time to relax on the beach to admire the sunset and you will realize that you are only 50 kilometers from one of the most biggest metropolises on the planet.